Your product page is the revenue driver on your online store.

 Our eyes went right to the Add to Cart button and skipped all the other information in that chunk.

-Contrast that with the product page from Kith:
+Contrast that with the product page design from Kith:

 There’s plenty of white space around the image and the text.
 You can intuitively group sections—the headline, the sizes, the add to cart button, the details, etc.

-There’s less friction on Kith’s product page because the information is easy to digest.
+There’s less friction on Kith’s product page design because the information is easy to digest.

 Since it’s less cognitively demanding, clicking “Add to Cart” feels like less of a commitment because your potential customers aren’t stressed out by the page’s design.